Contributing to the regeneration of Dover Western Docks.

 Restored heritage street furniture has been incorporated into the work.
 Clock Tower Square accommodates mooring bollards, heritage lamp standards, railing standards and specialist posts, and granite benches made from former pier coping stones.

-The Charles II Memorial, Jarret Memorial, Pier Memorial, Prince of Wales Entrance Plaque and the Prince of Wales Pier Gates will be placed in prominent positions as reminders of the area’s history.
+The Charles II Memorial, Jarret Memorial, Pier Memorial, Prince of Wales Entrance Plaque and the Prince of Wales Pier Gates have been placed in prominent positions as reminders of the area’s history.